INVASIVE SPECIES [ZEBRA MUSSELS] | Rick Dahlstrom

 Zebra mussels are a well-known invasive species in the Great Lakes region.
 Together with their cousin the quagga mussel (which can grow a little larger and live in deeper waters, but looks the same), they have spread into inland waters and the Great Lakes since they arrived in Lake St. Clair.

-Thank you for all that you do to maintain the high quality of Long Lake.
+Thank you for all that you do to maintain the high quality of our lakes.
+Have a safe and enjoyable Summer!

 FEMALES CAN PRODUCE A MILLION EGGS A YEAR!